West African lungfish: Biology and diet

 P. annectens is unique due to its ability to use its pelvic fin as a "foot" to lift its body off substrate.
 The lungfish has a range of gaits that include both overlapping and non-overlapping fin contacts, allowing it to have movement patterns that resemble walking.
 However, this doesn't mean it uses its pelvic fins to walk on land entirely; it is exclusively used to lift itself underwater.
 Although these animals occasionally travel on land, moving from puddle to puddle to stay moisturized, they do not walk on land in the manner of tetrapods.
 The west African lungfish also has the ability to breathe atmospheric air by rising to the water's surface and taking a gulp of air, which it must do every half an hour or so to survive.
-While they do possess lungs, there is minimal oxygen exchange through them; the lungs are primarily used for atmospheric respiration.
+While they do possess internal gills, their secondary lamellae collapse during estivation leading to total dependence on the lungs for atmospheric respiration.
+Specifically, the third and fourth gill arches possess filaments and receive venous blood supply.
+The three paired external gills are epidermal outgrowths with core blood vessels.

 The African lungfish has an omnivorous diet, consisting of various fish, earthworms, plants, and even crustaceans.
 They also have strong jaws designed to crush prey and powerful suction abilities, which enable them to sift through mud and capture prey.
 The lungfish can also go for up to 3 1/2 years without any food intake whatsoever.
 During this time period the lung fish enters a dormancy stage called aestivation, which is similar to hibernation but occurs in the summer instead of winter.
-To begin aestivation It buries itself in the mud about 12–18 inches deep.
-As the mud dries, It releases a copious amount of mucus, forming a cocoon that eventually hardens and protects them from the environment, preventing dehydration.
+To begin aestivation it buries itself in the mud about 12–18 inches deep.
+As the mud dries, it releases a copious amount of mucus, forming a cocoon that eventually hardens and protects them from the environment, preventing dehydration.
 The fish then has no direct contact with the outside environment; however, a tube of dried mucus goes into the pharynx of the fish and allows the fish to breathe.
 The lungfish usually relies on protein for energy, so the nitrogenous waste of amino acids is converted to urea, which builds up in the tissues and is only excreted when the lungfish returns to the water.